BorelEnzo/PoisonPrince/README.md

 ![getpasswd](img/getpasswd.png)
 ### `grep`

 Looks for a given string, in a given folder (recursively) or file.
 If the switch `-i` is set, it ignores the case.
-If the paht is not set, if assumes the current folder\
+If the path is not set, if assumes the current folder\
 Usage: `grep <pattern> <path?> <-i?>`

 Can be quite slow if the given folder is huge.
 Prints it like a grep